Kelly Ripa Shares ‘Favorite Backstage Moments’ From Oscars On Instagram

 On Tuesday, February 26, she shared some of her “favorite backstage moments” in an Instagram slideshow featuring 10 photographs that were taken by Live’s executive producer, Michael Gelman.

-The first picture features Ripa, who is now wearing a peach and gold strapless dress, with Oscar-winner Regina King, who scored the very first Academy Award handed out on Sunday night, Actress in a Supporting Role, for her performance in If Beale Street Could Talk.
+The first picture features Ripa, who is now wearing a peach and gold strapless dress, with Oscar winner Regina King, who scored the very first Academy Award handed out on Sunday night, Actress in a Supporting Role, for her performance in If Beale Street Could Talk.
 The two ladies are smiling at the camera, while King holds on tightly to her brand-new trophy.

-Snapshot number two has 6-foot-5-inch Tyler Perry leaning down to give 5-foot-2-inch Ripa a warm hug, and the third photo captured the perky morning show host and If Beale Street Could Talk actor Diego Luna in the midst of an animated conversation.
+Snapshot No. 2 has 6-foot-5-inch Tyler Perry leaning down to give 5-foot-2-inch Ripa a warm hug, and the third photo captured the perky morning show host and If Beale Street Could Talk actor Diego Luna in the midst of an animated conversation.

 The following image features Ripa chatting with Can You Ever Forgive Me? actress Melissa McCarthy and Atlanta star Brian Tyree Henry in the outlandish outfits they donned to present the Costume Design award.